cgardesey/EkumfiAgent/README.md

 - Glide (for image loading)
 - Realm (for local data storage)

-You may need to update these values in the `build.gradle` file based on your project requirements.

 If you're looking to integrate with the backend api, make sure to check out the  [backend repo](https://github.com/cgardesey/trader_apps_backend) for detailed instructions.